eggjs/egg-schedule/README.md

 module.exports = CleanDB;
 ```

-You can also use function simply.
+You can also use function simply like:

 ```js
 exports.schedule = {